Forex Hedging: What is It and How Do You Use It?

 Hedges are useful whenever you’re looking to maintain an open position on a pairing while offsetting some of your risk in that situation.

-Traders often use hedges to protect against short term volatility of economic new releases or market gaps over weekends.
-Traders should keep in mind that as hedging reduces trading risk, it also lowers your potential profits.
+Traders often use hedges to protect against the short-term volatility of economic news releases or market gaps over weekends.
+Traders should keep in mind that as hedging reduces trading risk, it also lowers potential profits.

-Because of the low returns created by hedging, this strategy works best for traders who are working the forex market full-time and/or have a large account to generate big monetary gains through limited-percentage profits.
+Because of the low returns created by hedging, this strategy works best for traders who are working the forex market full-time or have an account that is large enough to generate big monetary gains through limited-percentage profits.

-Always Be Aware of Risks When Hedging
+Potential Risks When Hedging

 Although forex hedging is typically used to limit risk for traders, poor execution of this strategy can be disastrous for your trading account.

-Traders should not engage in complex hedging strategies until they have a strong understanding of market swings and how to time trades to capitalize on this price volatility.
+Traders should not engage in complex hedging strategies until they have a strong understanding of market swings and how to time trades to capitalize on price volatility.
 Poor timing and complex pairing decisions could lead to rapid losses within a short period of time.